-Infection.
 Nab-paclitaxel can increase your risk of getting an infection.
 An infection is an emergency if you are having chemotherapy, and needs to be treated straight away.
-Read more about the signs of an infection, and how they are treated.
+Read more about the signs of an infection, and how infections are treated.

 You may also have trouble emptying your bowels (constipation).
 If this happens, drink lots of water and try to eat foods that are high in fibre, such as fruit and vegetables.
 Speak to your doctor about medicines that can help.